 - Sea Farm expanded into North America.

-- Stolt Tank Containers was set up after the purchase of United Tank Containers with 400 units.
+- Stolt Tank Containers launched with 400 tanks included in the purchase of United Tank Containers.

 - Stolt-Nielsen Inter-Asia Service established to provide small tanker service in Southeast Asia.